stolostron/hub-of-hubs-gitops/README.md

 ## Deploy on the hub of hubs

+1. If the `hub-of-hubs-database-transport-bridge-secret` does not exist:
-Set the `DATABASE_URL` according to the PostgreSQL URL format: `postgres://YourUserName:YourURLEscapedPassword@YourHostname:5432/YourDatabaseName?sslmode=verify-full&pool_max_conns=50`.
+   1. Set the `DATABASE_URL` according to the PostgreSQL URL format: `postgres://YourUserName:YourURLEscapedPassword@YourHostname:5432/YourDatabaseName?sslmode=verify-full&pool_max_conns=50`.
    Remember to URL-escape the password, you can do it in bash:
+      ```
       python -c "import sys, urllib as ul; print ul.quote_plus(sys.argv[1])" 'YourPassword'
+      ```

    1. Create a secret with your database url:

     ```
     kubectl create secret generic hub-of-hubs-database-transport-bridge-secret -n open-cluster-management --from-literal=url=$DATABASE_URL